slavonic/slavonic.github.io/users.md

 * If you have not already, upgrade LibreOffice to version 5.0 or later.
 You can download the [latest version from the Document Foundation](http://www.libreoffice.org/download/libreoffice-fresh/).
-While you can view and edit Church Slavonic text in LibreOffice 4 and earlier, you will not be able to take advantage of spell-checking, hyphenation and other features.
+While you can view and edit Church Slavonic text in LibreOffice 4 and earlier, you will not be able to take advantage of spellchecking, hyphenation and other features.

 * Install the Church Slavonic Spelling and Hyphenation dictionaries.
 To do this, download [the extension](https://extensions.libreoffice.org/extensions/church-slavonic-dictionary).